 You and your attorney may be able to have your burglary charges reduced depending on your conduct during commission of the crime and other factors.
 Even though your actions may technically fit the definition of burglary, you can argue that the crimes committed after the break in are relatively minor, and ask for a plea deal.
-In the right circumstances a prosecutor may be willing to reduce charges to larceny or another lesser crime that is a fourth degree felony or even a disorderly persons charge, which carry lighter punishments.
+In the right circumstances, a prosecutor may be willing to reduce charges to larceny or another lesser crime that is a fourth-degree felony or even a disorderly persons charge, which carry lighter punishments.
 You can also work out a plea with the court for a suspended sentence, where you plead guilty to a crime but instead of serving any time in jail you are just put on probation.
 Those individuals with no previous criminal history are more likely to get a more lenient charge or sentence.

 Contact An Experienced Criminal Defense Lawyer About Your Theft Crime Charges Today!

 Were you arrested or charged with a theft crime in NJ?
 The consequences of a conviction could be severe, leaving you with a permanent criminal record and possibly even sending you to jail.
 That is why you need to speak with a qualified criminal defense attorney as soon as possible about your case.
-The skilled attorneys at Garber Law represent clients charged with theft in South Jersey, including Burlington County, Camden County, Gloucester County, Atlantic County and Salem County, NJ.
+The skilled attorneys at Garber Law, P.C. represent clients charged with theft in New Jersey, including Burlington County, Camden County, Gloucester County, Atlantic County and Salem County, NJ.
 Call us at either 856-281-1480 or 866-556-2962, or fill out our online contact form to schedule a consultation about your case.
 Our NJ office is located at The Greens of Laurel Oak, 1200 Laurel Oak Road, Suite 104, Voorhees, NJ 08043.

 Settlements and verdicts may vary and are based on the many factors of your case, etc.